Seancarpenter/Blog/blog/content/posts/concurrency_in_go.md

 c := make(chan string, 10)
 {{< /highlight >}}

-As one might expect, just as trying to retrieve an element from an empty channel will block a goroutine, so will trying to place an object into a full channel.
+As one might expect, just as trying to retrieve a value from an empty channel will block a goroutine, so will trying to place a value into a full channel.
 Unsurprisingly, we can (and will!) be able to use this behaviour to our advantage.

 ## Waitgroups
+Waitgroups are a handy tool from the sync library that allow us to model situations where we want a goroutine to block until some specified amount of work has been completed.
+At their core, waitgroups are just thread-safe counters with three important operations:

+`wg.Add(n)` increments the waitgroup `wg` by n `wg.Done()` decrements the waitgroup `wg` by 1 `wg.Wait()` blocks the current thread until the waitgroup counter equals 0

 {{< highlight go >}}
+import "fmt"
+import "math/rand"
+import "sync"
+import "time"

 func main() {
     var wg sync.WaitGroup